 Visitors who don’t want (or have time) to venture beyond the city limits to a winery have the opportunity to try local wine in the heart of Santiago.
 Bocanariz is the most famous wine bar featuring a list of more than 350 Chilean wines.
 Read Reviews.

-Both enthusiasts and novice wine drinkers can also join a wine tasting experience in the city center.
-Participants learn about each wine and where it is produced.
-Find out more!
+Both enthusiasts and novice wine drinkers can also join a wine tasting experience in the center of Santiago de Chile.
+Participants will learn about the history of each wine as well as where it is produced.
+Find out more.

 Torremotos at La Piojera